act-rules/act-rules.github.io/_drafts/SC1-4-3-text-bg-contrast.md

 - determine the direction of the gradient.
 - determine the background color closest to the text in the direction where the shade is most similar to the text color.
 - determine the contrast ratio of the text color and this background color.
-- determine if it meets the required contrast ratio.
+- determine if it meets the required contrast ratio. **Is this sufficient?
+This only determines one portion of the contrast**

 ###Step 4